 Ask for details about the job -- what an average day is like, if the job is new or being filled because the previous employee was promoted, etc.

-Read 45 Questions to Ask in a Job Interview and 45 Questions You Should NOT Ask in a Job Interview for more help.
+Read 50 Good Questions to Ask in Interviews and 45 Questions You Should NOT Ask in a Job Interview for more help.

 Unless you are interviewing for a job as a comedian or host/hostess in a social club, don't try to be entertaining or amusing.
 And, don't flirt with anyone, including the receptionist and the security guard.